ASHRAFALI-M/ASHRAFALI-M/README.md

 ## 🌟 About Me

-I am Ashrafali M, a dedicated and passionate Data Scientist from India with a strong foundation in data analytics, machine learning, and AI research.
+I am Ashrafali M, a dedicated and passionate Data Science Student from India with a strong foundation in data analytics, machine learning, and AI research.
 My journey in data science began with a curiosity about how data can be transformed into actionable insights, and it has since evolved into a professional pursuit of building innovative solutions to solve real-world problems.

 ### 🔭 Current Roles